mattermost/mattermost-load-test-ng/docs/setups.md

 `c5.xlarge` were specifically chosen to host Mattermost server as they provide the most stable results between different deployments (fluctuation in performance is minimized).

 `t3.xlarge` were chosen and tested to simulate a maximum of `2000` users on default settings (simulative controller with default rates).
 The average amount of memory for each user has been measured at around ~4MB.
+We recently started using `c5.xlarge` as well for improved CPU performance.

 By default, the first load-test agent instance will be also be running the [`coordinator`](coordinator.md).
 This is acceptable as its overhead is almost negligible compared to the agent itself.